Skip to content

 Starting the Server

-Once you have selected the resources and the image, you can start the server.
-It may take a while for the JupyterLab environment to be ready.
+After selecting the resources and image, click the "Start" button to begin the server.
+Please note that it may take a while for the JupyterLab environment to be ready.

 JupyterLab environment after server start